Tomu Muto

-Tomu Mutō (武藤十夢, Mutō Tomu) is a Japanese idol and singer, and former member of the Japanese idol girl group AKB48.
-She was a member of AKB48's Team K. She is an alumna of Seijo University, where she studied economics and also earned her postgraduate degree, as well as a certified weather presenter.
+Tomu Mutō (武藤十夢, Mutō Tomu) is a Japanese tarento, actress, and former idol.
+She was a member of the idol group AKB48 under Team K. She is an alumna of Seijo University, where she studied economics and also earned her postgraduate degree, as well as a certified weather presenter, financial planner, disaster prevention specialist and a career counselor.

 Career

 2011

 Muto passed the AKB48 12th generation audition for the trainee section in February 2011.
 She was featured in AKB48 Single for the first time in Kaze wa Fuiteiru, in the coupling song "Tsubomitachi".
 She didn't qualify in rock-paper-scissors tournament on September 20, 2011.

 2012

 She was promoted to Team K after the AKB48 Tokyo Dome Shuffle on August 24, 2012.
 In the elections for the 27th single of AKB48, she placed 49th overall with 6,428 votes and became the center of Future Girls.
 She is the center of Gingham Check's coupling song, "Show Fight!".
 "Show Fight!" remained one of few songs to rank on every Request Hour since first participation.
 She didn't qualify in rock-paper-scissors tournament on September 18, 2012.